What is "Galt's Gulch?"

 - Use proper grammar and spelling.

-- Consider posting constructive criticism or an explanation when you downvote something.
+- Consider posting constructive criticism or an explanation when you down-vote.

 - Browse "New" and vote on content.

-- Proof read your submission for mistakes before submitting.
+- Proofread your submissions for mistakes before submitting.

 Please do not...

-- Be rude or obscene.
+- Cast obscenities or be rude.
 This is the Gulch.
 You can do better.

-- Invoke the race card.
+- Play the race card.
 No "Racist!
 Bigot!
 Homophobe!" nonsense.
-Do this, and your account WILL be muted.

 When and how should I use the thumbs up and down to vote?